 Preface: When Alexander met Tania...

-In 2011, Lucho, Tania, and Alexander met again.
-They envisioned a service that could fulfill voice over projects quickly and easily using sophisticated algorithms that identify the best voices on the planet for each project, while giving a fair chance to all aspiring and established voice actors to grow their professional careers.
-Together they began building VoiceBunny at a hackathon in New York City in 2011.
-Shortly thereafter, Zapata Torrenegra Labs seed funded the project.
+In 2011, Tania and Alexander met Lucho Molina.
+Together they envisioned a service that could fulfill voice over projects quickly and easily using sophisticated algorithms that identify the best voices on the planet for each project, while giving a fair chance to all aspiring and established voice actors to grow their professional careers.
+They began building VoiceBunny at a hackathon in New York City in 2011.
+Shortly thereafter, Zapata Torrenegra Labs seed-funded the project.

 - January 9: Our company is born with the launch of VoiceBunny, the first-ever end-to-end crowdsourcing marketplace, where the experience of the client could be controlled with predictable pricing, quality, and timing.